A Good Friday Meditation

 America's 250th at the Cathedral

-Enjoy live performances by Seraph Brass—America’s top all-women brass quintet—and award-winning soprano Amy Owens, plus a picnic lunch.
+Enjoy a live performance by SERAPH BRASS—America’s top all-women brass quintet, plus a picnic lunch.

 Celebrate this special Fourth of July with music by some of our nation’s top composers: Leonard Bernstein, George Gershwin, Reena Esmail, Ricky Ian Gordon, Samuel Barber, and more.